 Our Cafe’s Mission

-Recovery Café Orting Valley’s Mission is to transform lives with respect for self and others.
+Recovery Café Orting Valley’s Mission is to provide a healing community for those impacted by life challenges.

 In Washington State, 10% of all adults are in need of substance use disorder treatment, yet in Pierce County, many in need of treatment do not receive it.
 According to a ”point in time’ study conducted in March 2018, there are at least 1628 homeless women and men report having substance use challenges.
 Most experts in the field believe that the percentages are actually much higher.
 The Orting Valley is hardest hit because it is rural and unincorporated Pierce County.

 Mental health challenges often underlie addiction and many people manage their pain through substance abuse.
-Often this disproportionally hurts low-income and homeless women and men struggling with mental health challenges who often stop taking or lose access to medication, triggering substance abuse relapse, and lose access to housing, employment, and healthcare services.
+Often this disproportionally hurts low-income and homeless individuals struggling with mental health challenges who often stop taking or lose access to medication, triggering substance use and abuse, and lose access to housing, employment, and healthcare services.
 Without sustained recovery from mental health challenges and addiction, accessing existing housing and social service providers can feel insurmountable.

 According to the National Institutes of Health, individuals in recovery from a substance use disorder need a foundation of at least two years of sobriety to ensure long-term recovery.
-Recovery Cafe Orting Valley provides this crucial support to women and men who want to rebuild their lives and break the cycle of homelessness, addiction, and other mental health challenges.
+Recovery Cafe Orting Valley provides this crucial support to individuals who want to rebuild their lives and break the cycle of homelessness, addiction, and mental health challenges.

 Recovery Cafe was founded on the knowledge that every human being is precious and beloved regardless of past trauma, mental and emotional anguish, addictive behaviors or mistakes made.
 We provide a beautiful, safe, warm, drug and alcohol-free space and loving community to anchor Members (our most closely-supported consumers) in the sustained recovery needed to gain and maintain access to housing, social and health services, healthy relationships, education and employment.